Howard Center: Specialized programs

 When the Chittenden Clinic was established in 2002, it was the first medication assisted treatment clinic for opioid addiction in Vermont.
-From July 1, 2017 through June 30, 2018, the Clinic provided treatment and support to 1,342 individuals.
+From July 1, 2017, through June 30, 2018, the clinic provided treatment and support to 1,342 individuals.

 Safe Recovery serves people who are currently using cocaine, heroin, or who are in early recovery from opioid dependence.
 Services include syringe exchange, low-barrier distribution to buprenorphine, fentanyl test strips, drug treatment options counseling, HIV and hepatitis C testing and referrals, hepatitis A and B vaccination, distribution of Naloxone overdose rescue kits, corrections outreach, basic needs assistance, advocacy, and other recovery support services.
-All services are offered free of charge, and many can be accessed anonymously.
-From July 1, 2017 through June 30, 2018, 1,236 individuals visited Safe Recovery.
+From July 1, 2017, through June 30, 2018, 1,236 individuals visited Safe Recovery.

 In December 2013, Safe Recovery began distributing Naloxone kits to reverse overdoses from opioids.
 Since then, 1,357 overdose reversals have been reported from the kits the program distributed.

 Although the goal of all Howard Center programs is to help individuals and families live healthy lives as independently as possible, several programs provide specific support for individuals with intellectual disabilities including autism.